 By our graduation show, we had created a few litres of a prototype material that could be applied like paint and was impressively conductive while dry.
 But what we didn’t appreciate was that we had created a highly unique formulation, tuned perfectly for prototyping and experimentation.
-This ease of use would form the foundation for a global community of users.
+This ease of use would form the foundation for a global of .

 After winning an Innovate UK grant competition, we transformed our prototype into a product.
 With an insane amount of work, the four of us went from a jar of paint mixed in my flat to full-scale supply chain with production and fulfilment in only nine months.

 Building a community: From a student project to number 1 out of 34.1M results

 In September 2011 the first jar of Electric Paint was on sale.
 We went to Maker Faire New York and met thousands of people who had inspirational ideas and with the product in their hands, could now act on them and something.
 We were able to making connections to other companies that would propel our growth like Arduino, Adafruit, Make, and SparkFun.

 We were overwhelmed with a positive response from the maker across platforms.
 We were shipping 50ml jars of Electric Paint worldwide while responding to thousands of inquiries from enthusiastic engineers, designers, and artists.
 They were actively helping us explore the potential of Electric Paint.
 It was our job to equip them with technology and help propel their ideas.
 Like our vision for a new type of electronics, our drive to empower a remains a core driver of our business.
 Since the of the first jar, we’ve sold over 400,000 products, created 23 different kits and seven pieces of hardware.